 “In a major earthquake we would expect 40-50% to receive some sort of damage; 3-4% would be very badly damaged, with perhaps 5,000 experiencing pancake collapses.”

-Scientist are not in exact agreement on how many will die but almost all studies estimate that the losses will be quite harsh.
+Scientist are not in exact agreement on how many will die but almost all studies estimate that the losses will be quite mind-bending.
 We lost more than 17000 lives in 1999 earthquake which happened in a rural area.
-It’s been more than 14 years since then and Turkey was supposed to be way more prepared than it currently is.
+It’s been more than 19 years since then and Turkey was supposed to be way more prepared than it currently is.

-“There are areas of Istanbul judged to be more vulnerable than others: Zeytinburnu, for example, a fast-growing suburb to the west of the city, built on soft soil near the Marmara Sea.
+“There are areas of Istanbul declared more vulnerable than others: Zeytinburnu, for example, a fast-growing suburb to the west of the city, built on soft soil near the Marmara Sea.

 Seyda Sever works for a disaster awareness campaign group, and spends a lot of time in Zeytinburnu, trying to help its inhabitants prepare themselves for a quake.”